 This abrasion resistance promises a long life for your coated product, and can be compared to that of abrasion-resistant light rhodium layers.

 Cost savings of almost 50% compared to a pure rhodium electrolyte

 Due to the 1:1 ratio of rhodium and ruthenium, the electrolyte is not just extremely easy to use but also provides financial benefits.

 Ruthenium has almost always had a very stable and comparably low price.
 The price of rhodium, on the other hand, has almost quadrupled within two years.
 Thanks to the composition of the electrolyte, a saving of 45% or more is realistic compared with a pure rhodium electrolyte.

-Advice and technical support
+Advice and technical support from the outset